-If you're noticing that your aging parents need help with decision-making and care, you're not alone.
-Sitting down with your loved ones to discuss health concerns and long-term care options may be a conversation you prefer to avoid, but it's a talk that happens every day in every city in our nation.
+If you’re noticing that your aging parents need help with decision-making and care, you’re not alone.
+You may be asking yourself, “Is it Time to Discuss Assisted Living Options?”.
+Sitting down with your loved ones to discuss health concerns and long-term care options may be a conversation you prefer to avoid, but it’s a talk that happens every day in every city in our nation.
 Of course, your parents don’t want to lose their independence, but their safety and well-being are at stake.
 Here are some tried and true tips that can help you have a positive and helpful conversation with them.

 Don’t Put it Off